Center for International Forestry Research: Forests Indonesia Conference

 As part of the United Nations declaration of 2011 as the 'International Year of Forests', CIFOR convened the Forests Indonesia (Hutan Indonesia) conference on 27 September 2011 at Shangri-La Hotel in Jakarta.
 About 1,000 participants representing government, business/private sector, civil society and donor organizations attended the conference to discuss the future of Indonesia's forests, which comprise the world's third largest tropical forest area.

 The President of Indonesia, Susilo Bambang Yudhoyono, opened the conference and vowed to dedicate the last three years of his administration to safeguarding his nation's rainforests.

 Global Landscapes Forum

 The Global Landscapes Forum is an annual conference held alongside the UN climate negotiations to create a platform for positioning landscapes in the new international agreements on climate and sustainable development.

-The events bring thousands of negotiators, world leaders, researchers, civil society leaders, business leaders, practitioners and policymakers in agriculture, forestry and development, funding organizations, and media, making it the largest, most influential event outside the UNFCCC COP.
-Forum participants will benefit from joining the interactive process of seeking combined solutions to the complex challenges common to everyone on the planet.
+The events bring together thousands of negotiators, world leaders, researchers, civil society leaders, business leaders, practitioners and policymakers in agriculture, forestry and development, as well as representatives from funding organizations and media.
+Forum participants join an process of seeking solutions to global issues.